Breast Reconstruction Surgery

 How should I prepare for breast reconstruction surgery?

 Before your breast reconstruction, you will need to undergo testing and blood work.
-Our doctors will inform you of all required testing during your consultation.
+Dr. Cohn will inform you of all required testing during your consultation.
 Once your surgery is scheduled, you will be mailed a pre-operative packet that will describe any preparations or prescriptions that need to be filled beforehand.

 In preparing for your breast reconstruction, you are allowed to take a multivitamin.
 We offer vitamins designed to help in the healing process for purchase in our office.